IntruderHere/Bulk-PDF-to-PDF-BW-Converter/README.md

-# Bulk-PDF-to-PDF-BW-Converter
+# Bulk colored PDF to BW-PDF Converter
-Converts bulk of PDF files to PDF black-white files
+Converts bulk of PDF files to black-white PDF files